 # Want: HTTP/2 200

-- Write one in-depth article, post to a topic-relevant subreddit (don’t need to link in the post; link in comments)
+- Write one genuinely in-depth article and post it to a topic-relevant subreddit (you do not need a link in the post; drop it in a comment if relevant).

-- Write a follow-up to an existing blog post and pingback
+awesome-*GitHub list). - Write a substantive follow-up to an existing blog post and let the pingback land.

 Target: 3-5 links from distinct domains in month one.
-More useful than you’d expect.
+More useful than you would expect — links are the single biggest lever on crawl demand for a new domain.

 The new-site-specific fix: